 Willing is an adjective that means ready, eager, or prepared to do something voluntarily.
 It describes someone who agrees to help, participate, or contribute without reluctance or hesitation.

-This word captures the idea of doing something out of choice rather than obligation.
+This word captures the idea of doing something out of choice rather than obligation, which is why it often pairs naturally with terms like obliging or accepting (depending on context).

 Etymology

-The word “willing” comes from the Old English “willung,” meaning “wish, desire, choice,” which itself comes from the verb “willan,” meaning “to wish, want, desire.”
-It has been used for centuries to describe readiness and enthusiasm to take action.
+The word “willing” comes from the Old English “wil-lung,” meaning “wish, desire, choice,” which is related to the verb “willan,” meaning “to wish, want, desire.”
+In English, it has been used for centuries to describe readiness and enthusiasm to take action.

 Example Sentences